 A good level of fitness is recommended with competency in off-road riding.

-6 nights accommodation / hotel, cabin, hostel and camping
+6 nights accommodation / hotel, cabins and camping

 All meals included as standard, at hotels and in camp, cooked up by our expert catering crew